 BCG Interview Process 2026: Casey Test, Cases & Fit Explained

 The BCG interview process rewards intellectual creativity as much as structured thinking.
-Boston Consulting Group is famous for its "bring your own you" culture, and that philosophy runs through every stage of recruitment.
+Boston Consulting Group is known for wanting candidates to bring their own perspective rather than a rehearsed persona, and that philosophy runs through every stage of recruitment.
 This guide covers the full BCG interview process for 2026, including the Casey test, Pymetrics games, candidate-led case interviews, brainstorming expectations, and the behavioural fit conversation.

 The BCG Recruitment Process at a Glance